Skip to content

 Safety

-• keep movement controlled
+• keep the movement controlled

-• use support if necessary
+• support with the hands if needed

 Comment